ilievski-david/theheadhunter-frontend/README.md

 ## Frontend task

 ## Tasks
-✅ for done ❌ for not done
+✅ DONE ❌ NOT DONE
 1. ✅ User React and Typescript.
 2. ✅ Do not use any 3rd party component or CSS library.
 3. ✅ Add async mock function CREATE, READ, DELETE colors.